Paul Thomas Anderson: 1990s

 Anderson attended Santa Monica College before spending two semesters as an English major at Emerson College, where he was taught by David Foster Wallace.
-Anderson attended New York University for two days before he began his career as a production assistant on television, films, music videos, and game shows in Los Angeles and New York City.
+Anderson attended New York University.
+For his first film school assignment he was tasked with writing a single page screenplay and Anderson decided to turn in a page from the screenplay for the film Hoffa which was written by Pulitzer Prize winner David Mamet.
+After receiving a C+ for the assignment Anderson realised that film school was not for him and dropped out after two days.
+He began his career as a production assistant on television, films, music videos, and game shows in Los Angeles and New York City.
 Feeling that film school turned the material into "homework or a chore", Anderson decided to make a 20-minute film as his "college".

 On a budget of $10,000 (which came from gambling winnings, his girlfriend's credit card, and money his father had set aside for him for college), Anderson made Cigarettes & Coffee (1993), a short film connecting multiple storylines with a $20 bill.
 It screened at the 1993 Sundance Festival Shorts Program.
 He planned to expand it to feature-length, and was invited to the 1994 Sundance Feature Film Program.
 Michael Caton-Jones served as Anderson's mentor.
 He saw him as someone with "talent and a fully formed creative voice, but not much hands-on experience", and gave him some hard and practical lessons.